CJ-Cepe/daily/notes.md

     -   just give illusion of being sorted when using index i in for loop
 -   sets when created, the numbers are NOT sorted
 -   if you initialize inside a for loop, its value will repeat every time the line is parse
+    -   Avoiding variable declaration inside a loop
+    -   If a variable is declared inside a loop, JavaScript will allocate fresh memory for it in each iteration, even if older allocations will still consume memory.
+While this might be acceptable for variables of scalar data types, it may allocate a lot of memory for SCFile variables, or huge arrays or objects.
+    -   not significant performance wise though
 -   the shorthand += will not work when using on variables being declared (for the first time) or being initialized, or at the same time with the keyword let